Scrik/Project-Hardcore/README.md

-###Important for using configs and scripts
+###Important notes
 * All configs and scripts available for public so you can use them.
 * WARNING!
-I hold no responsibility if it will break something in your world!
+For informational purposes only.
+I hold no responsibility if something in your world will damaged!